Supporting Military Families

-- Understand the cycle of deployment the impact on children and families
+Help the people in your life understand the cycle of deployment and its impact on children and families.

 Supporting Military Kids During Deployment — Washington Office of Superintendent of Public Instruction — When military parents are deployed, their kids are in need of and deserve special support from their schools and communities.

 How to Help our Children and Stay Involved in their Education During Deployment — Military Child Education Coalition — This booklet was designed to help parents and educators support children during this potentially stressful time.

 Building Strong Communities for Military Families — National Council on Family Relations — This policy brief discussing the changing nature of military service and family life and how all can better support military families.

 Homefront Parent Fact Sheets — Military HOMEfront — Deployment is a stressful time for all family members, particularly children.
 These fact sheets offer strategies during pre-deployment, deployment, and reunion for the family who will remain at home.

 Deployed Parent Fact Sheets — Military HOMEfront — Intended for the family members in the military, these fact sheets offer strategies during pre-deployment and reunion.

 Homefront Parent Checklists — Military HOMEfront — Easy-to-use checklists for family members who expecting to have someone deployed, has someone already deployed, or is planning for a reunion for someone who was deployed.

 Deployed Parent Checklist — Military HOMEfront — Even though military family members may be miles away, they can still be close to their children.
 These checklists help maintain closeness during pre-deployment, deployment, and reunion.